Alan Whelan commenced his working life at the age of 18, one month after finishing secondary school.

 He started his apprenticeship at Starc Studios in Dublin.
 It was here that he initiated his training in sound engineering under the tuition of the late Alan Connaughton.
-Alan trained in all areas of sound including the technical aspects of maintenance, wiring, installations, sound proofing and sound theory.
+Alan Whelan trained in all areas of sound including the technical aspects of maintenance, wiring, installations, sound proofing and sound theory.

 Alan soon became the main house engineer at Starc, recording music for some of the foremost artists in Ireland.
 During his time at Starc, Alan also gained a wealth of experience in PR and Promotion, Artist Management, Recording and Publishing Contracts, and Music Industry legalities.
 He also acted as booking agent with Starc Records.